Financial support for businesses

 If you can’t find the information that you need from the published information, advice and guidance, you can speak directly to an adviser on the Government's Business Support Helpline call freephone 08009981098.

-Financial measures to support businesses through the economic uncertainty caused by the Coronavirus (COVID-19):
+Financial measures to support businesses through the economic uncertainty caused by the Coronavirus (COVID-19) include:

 - A Coronavirus Job Retention Scheme where businesses may be able to claim for some employees' wages if they have been put on furlough or flexible furlough because of Coronavirus.

-- A Self-employment Income Support Scheme (SEISS) supports self-employed people whose income has been negatively impacted by COVID-19.
+- The Self-employment Income Support Scheme (SEISS) supports self-employed people whose income has been negatively impacted by COVID-19.
 The fifth grant covering May 2021 to September 2021 will be open to claims from late July 2021

 - A Statutory Sick Pay relief package for SMEs.